marekskopal/orm/README.md

 ### Insert

-You can create insert entities using `Insert` builder.
+You can insert entities using `Insert` builder.
 Cascade insert is currently not supported.

 ```php
 $user = new User(